jamespankhurst/jamespankhurst/README.md

 Recent events gave me time to study Javascript.

-Obviously I have been using for years, but as a back end coder, really just passed data for the designers.
+Obviously I have been using js for years, but as a back end coder, really just passed data for the designers.

-Harking back to my Commodore 64 coding days, I decided to makke a game.
+Harking back to my Commodore 64 coding days, I decided to make a game.

 *Orion Dice Decide*